-It is believed that ca 20 people were living in this house at the same time, so it must have been crowded!
+It is believed that around 20 people were living in this house at the same time, so it must have been crowded!
 And then sometimes groups of winter guests stayed there as well - for the longest time!
 The women in Iceland were very powerful as can be read in the Icelandic Sagas.

 And the women had the key to the pantry and there the men were not allowed to go - as the Viking men were known to eat everything at sight - much as our men today ;)

-Turn right onto road 586 (before reaching Búðardalur) and drive for 7 km past a lake until you see Eiríksstaðir.
-On the junction of roads 586 and 60 you will see a sign directing you to the birthplace of Leif the Lucky.
+Turn right onto road 586 (before reaching Búðardalur) and drive for 8 km into Haukadalur past a lake until you see Eiríksstaðir on your left-hand side.
+On the junction of roads 586 and 60, you will see a sign above.
+Eiríksstaðir fæðingarstaður Leifs heppna means Eiríksstaðir the birthplace of Leif the Lucky.